-The Yellow River, the second longest river in China, originates in the Tibetan Plateau, flows through the Loess Plateau and North China Plain, and discharges into the Bohai Gulf (Fig. 1).
-The study area is the catchment above the Huayuankou station with a mainstream length of 4696 km and an area of 730 000 km2 (~97% of the total area of the Yellow River basin).
-The mean annual natural runoff in the study area accounts for ~98% of that in the whole Yellow River basin (Liu et al., 2011).
-The study area is largely in the semi-arid and arid regions where the mean annual precipitation ranges from 300 to 700 mm.
+The Yellow River originates in the Tibetan Plateau, flows through the Loess Plateau and North China Plain, and discharges into the Bohai Gulf (Fig. 1).
+The study area is the catchment above the Huayuankou station with a drainage area of $730\,000\,\mathrm{km}^2$ (~97% of the total area of the Yellow River basin).
+The mean annual runoff in the study area accounts for ~98% of that in the whole Yellow River basin (Liu et al., 2011).
+The study area is largely in the semi-arid to semi-humid regions where the mean annual precipitation ranges from 300 to 700 mm.

-Meteorological data from 50 weather stations inside and close to the study area were obtained from CMA.
-The dataset includes daily precipitation (P), mean air temperature (T), maximum temperature (T{max}), minimum temperature (T{min}), surface relative humidity (RH), wind speed at 10 m height (U{10}), and sunshine duration (n) from 1955 to 2011.
-The monthly naturalized streamflow data from 1960 to 2000 were obtained from the Yellow River Conservancy Committee (YRCC) while the recent data (from 2001 to 2011) were unavailable.
-The naturalized streamflow data are measured
+Meteorological data from 50 weather stations inside and close to the study area were obtained from the China Meteorological Administration (CMA).
+The data set includes daily precipitation (P), mean air temperature (T), maximum temperature (T{max}), minimum temperature (T{min}), surface where U_z measured wind speed at z meters above ground surface (m s-1); z is the height of measurement above ground surface (m).
+The daily net radiation R_n (MJ m-2 day-1) was estimated as: